Coherent transfer of singlet-triplet qubit states in an architecture of triple quantum dots: Adiabatic State Transfer

-\textit{Adiabatic state transfer}.-- In the second scheme, the initial state can be adiabatically evolved to the desired target state by tuning the detuning energies.
-Although adiabatic evolution is much slower in general, this scheme provides an alternative in the case that the desired Coulomb energies ratio $U/K$ is not met for pulse-gating.
-We consider the interdot Coulomb interaction strength of $K=2.3$~meV~\cite{DasSarma:2011p235314} while keeping experimentally realistic values for intra-dot Coulomb interaction strength and the other parameters the same in this scheme.
+In the adiabatic scheme, the initial state adiabatically evolves to the desired target state by tuning the detuning energies at a rate that the system remains in the ground state through the anti-crossings, as shown in the schematics of Fig.~\ref{fig:Adiabatic}(a, b).
+This scheme provides an alternative to pulse-gating in the case where engineering the ratio $U/K=2$ is challenging.
+We therefore consider a different inter-dot Coulomb interaction strength of $K=2.5$~meV~\cite{DasSarma:2011p235314}, keeping other parameters the same.

-For adiabatic evolution, we propose a simple linear ramp of the detuning of the first and third dots $\varepsilon_{1,3}$, while keeping the detuning of the second dot $\varepsilon_2$ constant.
-This is shown in Fig.~\ref{fig:EnergyLevel2}(a) and Table~\ref{detuningTable}.
-The system goes through regimes (I', II' and III'), similar (but not identical) to the pulse-gated scheme.
-The system starts in the singlet and triplet ground states in regime (I'), evolves adiabatically through regime (II') through avoided crossings, and ends in regime (III') with a wait time $\tau_\text{wait}$ to correct phase errors.